 I’ve mentioned this healthy and drinkable snack before in my article about how to keep your little one cool during sweltering summers in Japan.
 They’re portable, easy to drink from, and contains 100% fruit and vegetable juice with no added sugar, so you can feel good about giving this to your toddler.
 This drink also received the Mother’s Selection Award in 2019 from the Japan Mothers Association.

 This cereal, or vegetable and fruit puffs, contain iron and calcium, and can be eaten on its own or with milk or yogurt.
 My daughter likes to have it with milk as a side sometimes for breakfast.
 It’s also very light and portable so you can take it with you if you’re going on a trip.

 I made this microwaveable cake for my daughter as her smash cake when she turned one.
 It comes with the cake mixture, icing, and tray, so all you need to get are the decorations.
 However, it was a bit harder to make than the instructions state.
-You really have to make sure everything is mixed well and I ended up straining the matter to ensure everything was smooth and even before putting the batter into the microwave.
+You really have to make sure everything is mixed well and I ended up straining the batter to ensure everything was smooth before putting it in the microwave.